There’s a misconception about motivation. I hear people say all the time that “motivation isn’t important”.

 Every time I have a new project to work on, I imagine myself in a WWE scene where the announcer is giving me an epic introduction to my next big project…

 A big dream is a bold vision of the future, a vision that both scares and excites you at the same time.
-It brings out your passion, imagination, creativity and a willingness to take and embrace risk.
+It brings out your passion, imagination, creativity, and willingness to take and embrace risk.

 A big dream is a powerful idea, but we all have different dreams.